 Solarize DC is a community-based outreach initiative to bring solar power to District residents in their homes and businesses throughout the city.
 Many residents are interested in solar but do not know are where to start.
 Check out the resources below or reach out to our team at [email protected].

-Request a school assembly, webinar, or presentation materials about energy and resource conservation and find out about DOEE’s Energy Patrol program for schools k-12 to place a request!
+Request a presentation or materials about energy and resource conservation and find out about DOEE’s Energy Patrol program for schools k-12.

 How Does Solar Work?